minidfx/ownCloudInterfaces/README.md

 ownCloudInterfaces
 ==================

-Contains interfaces of the currently ownCloud version
+Contains interfaces of ownCloud version 7.
+Package useful for mocking ownCloud dependencies in unit tests.